-Blood pressure sometimes called as arterial blood pressure, is the pressure exerted by circulating blood against the walls of blood vessels.
+Blood pressure sometimes called arterial blood pressure is the pressure exerted by circulating blood against the walls of blood vessels.

 Studies show one in every three adults has high blood pressure, but one-third of them unknowingly having hypertension.